Gabann/ECF-4/README.md

 [//]: # (    - [ ] Nested Feature)

 - [ ] Full test code coverage
+- [ ] Form validation
+- [ ] Secured routes with login for recruiter, candidate and admin
+- [ ] Page styling and design

 <div align="right"><a href="#readme-top">back to top</a></div>